Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.12.21 - Version 6.0

-- Add window celebrations board with clickable dates and selection of years interval.
+- Add celebrations board with clickable dates and selection of years interval.
 - Add advanced print preview window.
 - Add select years interval to export/print, else process the entire report/grid or only the current month view.
 - Add option to set the default print month view page orientation.